 Once, you finalize the theme, click on Install and then Activate to complete the process.

 Yes, you can also have a live preview.
-But in some cases, you may not see everything as shown in the theme demo due to lack of demo data and required customization or settings.
+But in some cases, you may not see everything as shown in the theme demo due to a lack of demo data and required customization or settings.

-Alternatively, you can download the theme and upload via WP admin panel or FTP.
+Alternatively, you can download the theme and upload it via the WP Admin panel or FTP.

 The themes acquired from the external sources are installed in the same way.

 To upload the theme, you can navigate WP Admin Dashboard >> Appearance >> Add New >> Upload Theme >> Choose File (.zip) >> Install Now >> Activate.

 For the FTP process, you can use FileZilla.
 I’m skipping the process of FTP upload.
 If you want to know more about it, Google it or watch the video tutorials on YouTube or other online sources.

 Important: I do not recommend my visitors download and install any free theme distributed by unreliable sources or nulled/pirated versions of premium themes.

 In both cases, you open the doors to a huge potential risk of your site getting hacked by malicious attacks and loss of entire data.

 5. They Support More Plugins

-Here, I’m discussing the free themes from WordPress library.
+Here, I’m discussing the free themes from the WordPress library.
 Due to the strict review process and the developers following all required guidelines, almost every theme works perfectly with any plugin.

 Why Developers Do Give Themes for Free?

 If developers work hard to code these themes and follow the strict review guidelines, then why are they giving away these products for free?

-This is an obvious question can arise in anyone’s mind.
+This is an obvious question that can arise in anyone’s mind.